Using the Bpod Class¶

 ... pass # do things ...

-Running a State Machine
+Running State Machines¶

 To run a state machine on a Bpod device, use the run() method